In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-\end{kframe} \end{knitrout} Hence, \SPOT also includes interfaces to more sophisticated algorithms, such as differential evolution from \texttt{DEoptim} package or various methods included in the \texttt{nloptr} package.
+Hence, \texttt{SPOT} also includes interfaces to more sophisticated algorithms, such as differential evolution from \texttt{DEoptim} package or various methods included in the \texttt{nloptr} package.
 For further details on these, see e.g., the help of the corresponding functions.